About the Strategic Plan

 - ACCOUNTABILITY will enable leaders to focus on the appropriate issues and ensure alignment of incentives.

 - EVALUATION will guide the COSWD and stakeholders to effective solutions.

 The first COSWD Strategic Plan was released in 2016 and helped expand scientific workforce diversity as a field of inquiry.

 NIH Strategic Plans

 The NIH-Wide Strategic Plan outlines NIH’s vision for biomedical research direction, capacity, and stewardship by articulating the highest priorities of the Institute over the next 5 years.
 In addition, it provides illustrative examples of accomplishments under the last plan and new initiatives under this one.

-Expected to be released in 2022, this plan is under development in response to Report 116-450 on H.R.
+This plan is in response to Report 116-450 on H.R.
 7614: Diversity at NIH Working Group and Strategic Plan and Executive Order 14035, which orders federal agencies to develop agency-wide DEIA strategic plans in support of a Federal Government-wide DEIA strategic plan.

 The COSWD Strategic Plan aligns with both the NIH-Wide Strategic Plan for Fiscal Years 2021-2025 and the NIH-Wide DEIA Strategic Plan.